-Cowies Creek Rail Bridge No 1 is of historical significance for its association with the Geelong to Ballarat Railway, which was one of the first two main trunk lines constructed by the Victorian Railways to connect the main gold producing towns to the ports of Melbourne and Geelong.
-Cowies Creek Rail Bridge No 1 is of historical significance for its association with George Christian Darbyshire, engineer-in-chief of the Victorian Railways Department at the time of the bridges design, and an important figure in the development of Victoria's Railways.
-Cowies Creek Rail Bridge No 1 is of scientific (technical) significance as a rare and unusual style of masonry rail bridge that incorporates a special solution to the particular crossing point where separate spans were needed for crossing a road and creek.
-Cowies Creek Rail Bridge No 1 is of architectural significance for its sophisticated design as and highly elaborated stonework treatment.
-Permit Exemptions General Exemptions:
+Cowies Creek Rail Bridge No 2 is of historical significance for its association with the Geelong to Ballarat Railway, which was one of the first two main trunk lines constructed by the Victorian Railways to connect the main gold producing towns to the ports of Melbourne and Geelong.

+Cowies Creek Rail Bridge No 2 is of historical significance for its association with George Christian Darbyshire, engineer-in-chief of the Victorian Railways Department at the time of the bridge's design, and an important figure in the development of Victoria's railways.

+Cowies Creek Rail Bridge No 2 is of architectural significance as a rare and unusual style of masonry rail bridge reflecting established British design precedents in the use of semicircular or round arch in local bluestone.
+The bridge is a rare type, as semicircular arch forms are only known from a handful of early rail bridges, generally the multiple arch viaducts such as Harpers Creek and Kismet Creek at Sunbury.

+Cowies Creek Rail Bridge No 2 is of architectural significance for its sophisticated design and highly elaborated stonework treatment which is evident in the bridge's substantial abutments, curved and tapering wing walls and in the bridge's stonework and careful detailing.

+Permit Exemptions

+General Exemptions:

 General exemptions apply to all places and objects included in the Victorian Heritage Register (VHR).
 General exemptions have been designed to allow everyday activities, maintenance and changes to your property, which don't harm its cultural heritage significance, to proceed without the need to obtain approvals under the Heritage Act 2017.

 Places of worship: In some circumstances, you can alter a place of worship to accommodate religious practices without a permit, but you must notify the Executive Director of Heritage Victoria before you start the works or activities at least 20 business days before the works or activities are to commence.

 Subdivision/consolidation: Permit exemptions exist for some subdivisions and consolidations.
 If the subdivision or consolidation is in accordance with a planning permit granted under Part 4 of the Planning and Environment Act 1987 and the application for the planning permit was referred to the Executive Director of Heritage Victoria as a determining referral authority, a permit is not required.

 Specific exemptions may also apply to your registered place or object.
 If applicable, these are listed below.
 Specific exemptions are tailored to the conservation and management needs of an individual registered place or object and set out works and activities that are exempt from the requirements of a permit.
 Specific exemptions prevail if they conflict with general exemptions.

 Find out more about heritage permit exemptions here.